The Ghost I Knew

 The Pine Street House

-A little mystery also helps with ghosts and there was plenty of mystery in my life in the fifties.
-The house also had a lot of history, some of it gruesome which is certainly helpfully when looking for ghosts.
-Many of stories that the house’s four walls could tell never got fully explained to me before everyone who could explain died.
-Some the questions that I wanted answered never got addressed because no one wanted to talk about them.
+The house also had a lot of history, some of it gruesome including a fire that destroyed most of the original house.
+Lots of history is certainly helpfully when looking for ghosts.
+Many of stories that the house’s four walls could tell never got explained to me before everyone who could shed light on the mysteries died.

 Unknown's avatar